 - Most often, they represent examples of failure and despair, rather than willful premeditated behaviors.

 - Child abuse and neglect are principally social rather than legal problems.

 - Effective intervention requires CPS to respond in a non-punitive, non-critical manner and most importantly, offer help.

 - Child Protective Services should collaborate and coordinate with law enforcement, medical providers, and educational personnel, while maintaining our unique roles and functions.

 - It is best to keep children with their parents when safety can be assured.

-SSA Director of CPS & Family Preservation and CAPTA State Liaison Officer
+Director Protection, Preservation and Prevention Services and CAPTA State Liaison Officer

 311 W. Saratoga St., Baltimore, MD 21201